Black Mesa State Park

 The associated nature preserve is open to hiking and contains 1600 acre and is home to 23 rare plants and 8 rare animal species.

 The nearest community is Kenton, Oklahoma.
 The nearest town is Boise City, Oklahoma.

-The park is the darkest sky for any state park site in Oklahoma, with the site being a Bortle 1 zone; thus, making the park a big attraction for astronomers to view the night sky.
+The park is the darkest sky for any state park site in Oklahoma; the site is a Bortle 1 zone, thus making the park a big attraction for astronomers to view the night sky.

 Lake Carl Etling

 Lake Carl Etling, also called Carl Etling Lake, was formed in 1959 by a dam built on South Carrizo Creek and is contained within Black Mesa State Park.
 It has a surface area of 159 acres, a shoreline of 5 mi, and an average depth of 11 ft, with a maximum depth of 38 ft.